 Tranquillity, luxury and friendly Berber hospitality in the middle of the desert…

 The desert is a magical place.
 Tranquillity, clear skies, bright stars, shimmering vistas, intense colours, huge dunes and magical experiences.
-This can all be enjoyed in comfort at Erg Chigaga Luxury Desert Camp, either at the main camp or at one of our private or nomadic camps.
+This can all be enjoyed in comfort at Erg Chigaga Luxury Desert Camp, either at the main camp or at one of the two private camps.

-The main camp, situated in a quiet location and surrounded by dunes, can accommodate 18 people in 9 spacious tents (25 sq m).
+NOT to be confused with another camp using the same name, Nick and Bobo’s desert camp is situated in a quiet location and surrounded by dunes. the main camp can accommodate 18 people in 9 spacious tents (25 sq m).
 Each tent is equipped with ‘wall-to-wall rugs’, solar-powered lighting and handcrafted furniture.
-Each tent has en suite bathroom facilities.
+Each tent has en-suite bathroom facilities.

-For those seeking total privacy, we have two private camps both situated approximately one hour by foot from the main camp.
-Each camp consists of two luxury en suite tents, chill-out lounges and hammocks, and are nestled in the dunes.
-The private camps are only available on a ‘exclusive hire’ basis.
+For those seeking privacy or a slightly more intimate environment, we have a smaller private camp situated approximately one hour by foot or camel from the main camp.
+Our delightful private camp has four en-suite tents and consists of chill-out lounges and hammocks and is nestled in the dunes.
+The camp can only be booked for exclusive hire.

 There is plenty to do at the camp: camel riding, trekking, sand boarding, guided walks, visiting the oasis, and enjoying the evening’s informal music and drumming around the camp fire.
 But to many, the ability to slow down, enjoy the vast empty vistas, and step back for a moment to think and reflect, is what makes the trip to the desert so memorable.

 If you wish to make an enquiry, please contact nick at .

 The camp is closed from 7 June to 7 September due to the extreme summer heat.